khakhalin/notes/00_queue_to_do.md

 * The innovator's dilemma - that small companies tend to undercut bigger companies as they deliver faster, are not bound with supporting older versions, and can change the description of the product a bit (often cutting corners and trageting smaller customers), while bigger players are bound by big expensive customers
 * Lindy effect - apparently, products that are around for long are more likely to last for long?
 * [[pandas]] after groupby `.rolling(window)` - what is it?
-* How to turn project into an installable package?
 * for [[spark]] `spark.sparkContext.parallelize(df)` vs `df.rdd` - what's the difference?
 * Read and document window functions in [[spark]]
 * `precommit` and how to arrange it